Training and Development

 The workshop series will be led by Jackie Zammit, a geography specialist who leads primary geography networks in the West Midlands and London and a consultant with the Geographical Association.
 Jackie has taught for the Field Studies Council, worked with teachers on development issues and was a regional coordinator for the Global Learning Programme.
 She is currently an Associate Practitioner with Lifeworlds Learning, supporting outdoor learning and fieldwork at two residential centres and co-producing educational resources for PositiveNegatives, an animation company.

-This session will explore all you need to know to be an effective Primary Geography Subject Lead.
-You will go away with tools to help you support your colleagues, audit your existing curriculum and develop it further to create a high quality curriculum that meets the needs of your pupils.
-We will also look at the role of geographical concepts and how these can be used to help organise your planning.
+Explore everything you need to know to be an effective Primary Geography Subject Lead.
+You will leave with practical tools and strategies to support your colleagues, audit your current curriculum, and develop it further to ensure a high-quality geography offer that meets the needs of all pupils.

 Primary History Workshops for KS1 and KS2